ufonduo/share-extras/Share Backup Action/README.txt

     ant clean dist-jar

 The command should build a JAR file named share-backup-action.jar in the 'dist' directory within your project.
+The JAR file should be copied into the Share classpath, e.g. tomcat/shared/lib or webapps/share/WEB-INF/lib.

-To deploy the dashlet files into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
+To deploy the JAR file into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
 You will need to set the tomcat.home property in Ant.

     ant -Dtomcat.home=C:/Alfresco/tomcat clean hotcopy-tomcat-jar

-Once the files have been deployed into Tomcat you will need to configure the Share application to display the action.
+Once the JAR file has been deployed into your application server (you will likely need to restart it as well) you will need to configure the Share application to display the action.

 Firstly, copy the web script configuration file WEB-INF/classes/alfresco/site-webscripts/org/alfresco/components/documentlibrary/documentlist.get.config.xml